 The primary purpose of on-campus housing is to provide a living environment that is conducive to learning.
 The use of an individual's residence hall room should never interfere with this purpose or the privacy and other rights of fellow students.
 Also, students may not make alterations, additions, or improvements to the inside or outside of said premises without the written permission of the Director of Residential Life or designee.
-The student agrees to keep premises in a clean and sanitary condition and free from trash, flammable materials, other objectionable matter, and other items, which are prohibited by University policy.
+The student agrees to keep premises in a clean and sanitary condition and free from trash, flammable materials, other objectionable matter, and other items, which are prohibited by College policy.

 Room Change Policy - The Office of Residential Life recognizes that not all people are compatible and, at times, after working on a conflict, resolution room change may be necessary, providing space is available.
-Students contemplating a room change should begin by discussing the situation with their roommate(s) and seeking the assistance of their Head Resident Assistant, Resident Assistant, Resident Director, or Area Coordinator.
+Students contemplating a room change should begin by discussing the situation with their roommate(s) and seeking the assistance of their Head Resident Assistant, Resident Assistant or Resident Director.
 The specifics of the room change policy are as follows:

-- Every resident student signs a contract to occupy a room in a specific building or townhouse.
+- 1) Every resident student signs a contract to occupy a room in a specific building or townhouse.
 That student is financially responsible for their assigned space for the duration of the contract.
 Students are advised that each residential area has a different cost.
-Prior to making any room change it is the student's responsibility to contact the Finance Office to learn the difference in cost. - A room change is an amendment to this contract.
-A change of room requires the written approval of the Resident Director or Area Coordinator. - Housing Freeze: During the first week of each semester, no student-initiated room changes are allowed. - After the first week of the semester, residents may change their rooms providing space is available. - The University reserves the right to change room assignments at its discretion. - Unauthorized room changes will result in disciplinary action.
+Prior to making any room change it is the student's responsibility to contact the Finance Office to learn the difference in cost. - 2) A room change is an amendment to this contract.
+A change of room requires the written approval of the Resident Director. - 3) Housing Freeze: During the first week of each semester, no student-initiated room changes are allowed. - 4) After the first week of the semester, residents may change their rooms providing space is available. - 5) The College reserves the right to change room assignments at its discretion. - 6) Unauthorized room changes will result in disciplinary action.

+Filling Vacancies

-Filling Vacancies - The following procedure should be followed in the event of a vacancy: (these procedures may be bypassed in the event of an emergency as deemed by the Office of Residential Life).
+The following procedure should be followed in the event of a vacancy: (these procedures may be bypassed in the event of an emergency as deemed by the Office of Residential Life).

-- The roommates of the person vacating a room assignment will be contacted via email to notify them of the vacancy and give them an opportunity to find an appropriate replacement from the students already housed on campus. - The Office of Residential Life may offer the vacant space to the person next in line on the housing waiting list.
-This person has two working days to accept or decline the space. - If the occupants of a room with a vacancy attempt in any way to block the filling of a vacant bed/room or dissuade a prospective roommate from moving in, they may be subject to disciplinary action.
+- 1) The roommates of the person vacating a room assignment will have five business days to find an appropriate replacement from the students already housed on campus. - 2) After five business days, the Office of Residential Life may offer the vacant space to the person next in line on the housing waiting list.
+This person has two working days to accept or decline the space. - 3) In the event the student declines the offer, s/he is placed at the end of the waiting list.
+If a student has placed their name on multiple waiting lists and they accept an offer of a new placement, their name will be taken off all waiting lists. - 4) If the occupants of a room with a vacancy attempt in any way to block the filling of a vacant bed/room or dissuade a prospective roommate from moving in, they may be subject to disciplinary action.
 This action could include removal from campus residence.
 In addition, any room vacancy not filled due to actions and/or behaviors on the part of the current resident(s) may result in the cost of the vacant bed being pro-rated and charged to the current residents of the room.